HIP93844 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD177300.

-The location of the supergiant star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the supergiant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For BL Telescopii, the location is 19h 06m 38.11 and -51d25` 03.2 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For BL Telescopii, the location is 19h 06m 38.11 and -51° 25` 03.2 .

 BL Telescopii has an apparent magnitude of 7.19 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of -1.78 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of -1.78 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 1.61 which gave the calculated distance to BL Telescopii as 2025.86 light years away from Earth or 621.12 parsecs.
 It would take a spaceship travelling at the speed of light, 2025.86 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.

 The star is a eclipsing Beta Persei (Algol)/ variable type which means that its size changes over time.
 The Variable Type is usually named after the first star of that type to be spotted.
-BL Telescopii brightness ranges from a magnitude of 9.000 to a magnitude of 7.000 over its variable period.
+BL Telescopii brightness ranges from a magnitude of 8.900 to a magnitude of 7.216 over its variable period.
 The smaller the magnitude, the brighter the star.
 Its variable/pulsating period lasts for 779.0 days (variability).